erwinvaneyk/TuneMaps/README.md

 ```
 http://localhost/tunemaps/web/config.php
 ```

-Follow the steps there and enter information such as your database login and password.
+Click on 'Configure your Symfony Application online' and follow the steps there.

 ### Database creation
 Using the command line run the following commands from the tunemaps directory to create the database and schema: